edemko/zedo/zedo/README.md

         - [x] check for other pid and abort
     - [ ] re-initialize
 - [ ] zedo find
-    - [x] target is relative to parent target
+    - [x] if target starts with `./` or `../`, then target is relative to parent target
-    - [x] absolute paths to target start with a slash
+    - [x] absolute paths to target may start with a slash
     - [x] enumerate all postentially-relevant files (absolute paths)
     - [x] by default print target file
     - [x] fail if neither script nor source exists